Joseph R. Biden Jr. Presidential Library: Location

-The library's contact location located in Room 1510 of 8601 Adelphi Road, College Park, Maryland, a U.S. government office building in the suburbs of Washington, D.C.
+The library's contact location is Room 1510 of 8601 Adelphi Road, College Park, Maryland, a U.S. government office building in the suburbs of Washington, D.C.

 Following the second inauguration of Donald Trump, on January 20, 2025, NARA announced it had "assumed custody of the records and artifacts of the Biden administration".
 According to NARA, Biden had not, as of that date, formally "indicated his intentions with regard to a Presidential Library".

 History

 According to Joe Biden, in a story related by him to Robert Hur during Hur's investigation of the Joe Biden classified documents incident, the topic of his presidential library was first broached by Jill Biden in July 2023 following remarks he gave at the Harry Truman Presidential Library, after which he began thinking about it more closely.
 Annie Tomasini and Anthony Bernal were subsequently designated by Biden to organize fundraising for the library's construction.

-The University of Delaware in Wilmington, Delaware, and Syracuse University in Syracuse, New York, were both initially cited by Biden as possible locations for the library facility.
+The University of Delaware in Newark, Delaware, and Syracuse University in Syracuse, New York, were both initially cited by Biden as possible locations for the library facility.
 As of July 2024, however, the University of Delaware reported it was "unaware of any conversations on this topic" while a spokesperson for Syracuse said at the same time that "there have been no conversations to date on this".
-At the 2024 MILLSUMMIT leadership conference, civic leaders in Wilmington discussed the possibility of repurposing the Daniel L. Herrmann Courthouse to serve as site of the Biden library.
+At the 2024 Millsummit leadership conference, civic leaders in Wilmington discussed the possibility of repurposing the Daniel L. Herrmann Courthouse to serve as site of the Biden library.

 In November 2024, The Wall Street Journal reported that some donors were putting up "resistance" to giving funds for the library.
 The next month, following Biden's pardon of Hunter Biden, several major Democratic Party donors reportedly signaled their intent to withhold donations for the proposed library facility altogether.
 Some donors were reportedly still upset "over his decision to seek a second term despite health issues".

 As of December 2024, NARA was recruiting staff to prepare the Biden library document collections.
 In January 2025, Philadelphia mayor Cherelle Parker expressed interest in lobbying for the library to be built in her city.
 In March 2025, Wilmington, Delaware lobbied for the library to be built in its city.
-In September 2025, Biden selected Delaware as the location for his library and approved a 13-person governance board that is charged with steering the project.
+In September 2025, Biden selected his own state of Delaware as the location for his library entity as presidential center and approved a 13-person governance board that is charged with steering the project.